QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

 \Fig{fig:bifETpossibilities} illustrates time evolution of the effective temperature $T(\tau)$.
-Hydrodynamics is applicable at a time after which the pressure anisotropy deviates from \Eq{eq.Ahydroholo} by very little.
-As discussed in detail in Ref.~\cite{Heller:2012je}, the precise moment of hydrodynamization depends on the desired accuracy of the match to \Eq{eq.Ahydroholo} and the order of the truncation.
+Hydrodynamics is applicable at a time after which the pressure anisotropy deviates only slightly from \Eq{eq.Ahydroholo}.
+As discussed in detail in Ref.~\cite{Heller:2012je}, the precise moment of applicability of hydrodynamics depends on the desired accuracy of the match to \Eq{eq.Ahydroholo} and the order of the truncation.
 Of course, the latter aspect should be understood in the sense of an asymptotic series.

-The main message from the studies in Ref.~\cite{Chesler:2009cy,Heller:2011ju,Wu:2011yd,Heller:2012je,Jankowski:2014lna,Romatschke:2017vte,Kurkela:2019set} and related works is that low order hydrodynamic constitutive relations (see \Eq{eq.Ahydroholo}) become applicable at strong coupling after $\tau = {\cal O}(1/T)$.
+The main message from the studies in Refs.~\cite{Chesler:2009cy,Heller:2011ju,Wu:2011yd,Heller:2012je,Jankowski:2014lna,Romatschke:2017vte,Kurkela:2019set} and related works is that low order hydrodynamic constitutive relations (see \Eq{eq.Ahydroholo}) become applicable at strong coupling after $\tau = {\cal O}(1/T)$.
 This is the regime where the pressure anisotropy in the system is sizable, as illustrated in \Fig{fig:bifAholo}.
 Since the system is still far away from local thermal equilibrium, the word hydrodynamization was coined in~\cite{CasalderreySolana:2011us} to distinguish the applicability of viscous hydrodynamics constitutive relations from local thermalization.
-In particular, the latter phenomenon occurs at strong coupling for times which can be even 10 times larger than the hydrodynamization time!
-This conclusion can be derived from \Eq{eq.Ahydroholo} when combined with the hydrodynamization times in \Fig{fig:bifAholo}.
+The latter phenomenon occurs at strong coupling for times that can even be 10 times larger than the hydrodynamization time.

-The modern perspective on hydrodynamics, in light these developments viewing in particular the gradient expansion as a part of a trans-series, is reviewed in detail in Ref.~\cite{Florkowski:2017olj}.
+The modern perspective on hydrodynamics, viewing in particular the gradient expansion as a part of a trans-series, was reviewed in detail in Ref.~\cite{Florkowski:2017olj}.
 In the following, we will discuss an alternative way of thinking about the applicability of hydrodynamics using the concept of hydrodynamic attractors.
-These objects already made their appearance in Sec.~\ref{sec:extrastrong} and bear a structural similarity to non-thermal attractors (fixed points) discussed in Sec.~\ref{sec.nonthatt}.
-The reason why we follow this route is because it does not rely on detailed information about short-lived excitations in the systems as opposed to trans-series and, therefore, fits perfectly into the interdisciplinary character of this review.
+These objects made their appearance in Sec.~\ref{sec:extrastrong} and bear a structural similarity to the non-thermal attractors (fixed points) discussed in Sec.~\ref{sec.nonthatt}.